wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Division.md

 Division can be conceptualized as the operation of **distributing or partitioning one quantity by another**, thereby determining how many times the divisor is contained within the dividend.

 Consider two quantities, a and b.
-	The division of a by b, seeks to determine the factor by which b must be scaled to obtain a.
+	The division of a by b, $\LARGE {a\over b}$ seeks to determine the factor by which b must be scaled to obtain a.
 		This operation answers the question: "How many units of b are there in a?"
 #### Abstract Interpretation
 ###### Distribution